Participant registration system for runners event

 Back-end

-First you have to initialize GoogleCredential object.
-You can use FromJson method were you can pass private key JSON content as a string.
-In the application side you can store JSON information ex. to the Key Vault in Azure.
+First, you have to initialize the GoogleCredential object.
+You can use the FromJson method where you can pass private key JSON content as a string.
+On the application side, you can store JSON information ex. to the Key Vault in Azure.

 string[] scopes = { SheetsService.Scope.SpreadsheetsReadonly };